The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics: Experimental Architecture

 As background events from materials primarily populate the outer regions of the LXe volume, an efficient veto system increases the fraction of LXe which can be fiducialized for the dark matter search.
 Veto detectors additionally provide a means for \emph{in-situ} characterization of the experiment’s background environment.
 In particular, it would allow checking whether a putative dark matter signal could be due to an unexpected flux of background neutrons.
 The efficient tagging of high- and low-energy $\gamma$'s suppresses backgrounds critical for other new physics searches as well, e.g., $0\nu\beta\beta$ of $^{136}$Xe.

 A LXe Skin veto is achieved by instrumenting the layer of xenon between the TPC field cage and the cryostat with photosensors.
 PTFE lining of the outside of the field cage and the inside of the cryostat increases the light collection efficiency in this region and makes it an effective gamma veto.
+Preliminary studies show that a 50~mm thick Skin veto has a 55\% detection efficiency for 2.61~MeV $^{208}Tl$ gammas emitted from the bottom and side walls of the cryostat vessel.
 For XLZD, the benefits of a potential Skin veto will be evaluated against radon emanation considerations and the design of HV delivery in this region.

 The outermost veto systems for LZ and XENONnT are shown in Fig.~\ref{fig:outer_detectors}.
 LZ has a passive water shield on the outside, followed by PMTs monitoring both another layer of water and liquid scintillator (LS) tanks for neutron detection.
 XENONnT has an instrumented water tank to serve as an active muon veto, while it has an optically insulated inner neutron veto.
 Both systems veto energetic events, including muons and showers caused by muons in the cavern walls surrounding the detector, with their instrumented water layers.
 The optimum configuration for XLZD will be designed by choosing elements of the distinct LZ and XENONnT solutions.